BRPD units respond to shooting in bathroom of CATS terminal along Florida Boulevard

 Several police units responded to the terminal around 11:30 a.m.

-A BRPD spokesperson said that they believe the person shot themselves in the hand and left the area before police arrived.
+A BRPD spokesperson said that they believe the person shot themselves in the hand inside the bathroom and left the area before police arrived.

 More News